 Vehicle keys must be kept secure at all times.
-Unless there is a legitimate business reason for retaining the keys overnight they should be stored in a secure area as agreed by the line manager.
+Unless there is a legitimate business reason for retaining the keys opening the stored in a secure area as agreed by the line manager.

 Following these procedures will ensure that all unauthorised movement can be clearly identified by means of the tracker system alarm.